jazz-soft/midi-player/README.md

 ## Safari
 While the extension is under approval by Apple, it is available [**here**](https://jazz-soft.net/download/web-midi/midi-player.0.0.0.1.safariextz).
-you may also want to install [**Jazz-Plugin**](https://jazz-soft.net).
+You may also want to install [**Jazz-Plugin**](https://jazz-soft.net).

 *Your comments and suggestions are [**welcome**](https://jazz-soft.org).